PaulineLc/AdvancedML/README.md

 ### Pauline Lallinec
 #### 12251066

+This assignment is written in Python 3.5.

 ___
+### Pre-requisite

+Please ensure that Python 3 and pip3 are installed and operational on your operating system.
+___
 ### Extracting the folder

-Extract the folder at our desired location and cd to it.
+Extract the folder at your desired location and cd to it.

-> cd /path/to/my/folder
+> cd /path/to/my/folder/12251066_project

 ______
 ### Installing dependencies

-Execute the following command in order to install requirement dependencies.
+Execute the following command in order to install the dependencies.
 You may need to be `sudo`.

 > pip3 install -r requirements.txt